 Take the iconic retail store Sears.
 After 125 years in business, they had to file for bankruptcy.
-Now let’s look at Macy’s; last summer it was trading at $40 and is now at $25.
+Now let’s look at Macy’s; last summer, it was trading at $40 and is now at $25.

-This may look like a bargain but it is only truly a bargain if it has a future.
-How does a store like Macy’s which depends on 40% gross margins and heavy advertising survive in a world where sales are moving online?
+This may look like a bargain, but it is only truly a bargain if it has a future.
+How does a store like Macy’s, which depends on 40% gross margins and heavy advertising, survive in a world where sales are moving online?

-For those gamers out there, GameStop (NYSE: GME) is another example of a stock that looks like a bargain but probably isn’t.
-In 2017, shares traded for just 6 times the previous year’s earnings.
+For those gamers, GameStop (NYSE: GME) is another example of a stock that looks like a bargain but probably isn’t.
+In 2017, shares traded for just six times the previous year’s earnings.

-Unless of course, the price is so low that nearly any scenario leads to profits.
+Unless, of course, the price is so low that nearly any scenario leads to profits.
 Remember, most cheap stocks are cheap for a reason.

 So it’s your job to find out why so you can capitalize on the true value stocks.
 You’re only as good as the stocks you trade.

 If you need more help, take our options trading course.